Super Fast & Easy Vegan Enchiladas

 1. If using frozen corn tortillas, take them out of the freezer and let them defrost on the counter, about an hour before using.

-5. Spoon some tofu mixture onto the tortilla and top with a few green onions and olives (if using).
+6. Spoon some tofu mixture onto the tortilla and top with a few green onions and olives (if using).
 Roll and place seam-side down.

-6. Repeat until all tortillas are filled.
+7. Repeat until all tortillas are filled.

-7. Pour any remaining sauce over the enchiladas an bake at 350F for 30 minutes.
+8. Pour any remaining sauce over the enchiladas an bake at 350F for 30 minutes.
 If you want to add vegan cheese, you can do so in the last few minutes of baking.

-8. Top with remaining onions and other optional toppings, and serve.
+9. Top optional toppings, and serve.

 Reply